-- Lectures.
-Class lectures generally include a slide deck presentation and videos of the material to transfer the knowledge to the students.
-Lectures make use of practical examples from business and industry, and interactive group exercises to help ensure thorough comprehension of the material. - Class Participation.
-Students should be able to communicate their ideas to the class and
+- → Lectures.
+Class lectures generally include a slide deck presentation of the material to transfer the knowledge to the students.
+Lectures make use of practical examples from business and industry, and interactive group exercises to help ensure thorough comprehension of the material. - → Class Participation.
+Students should be able to communicate their ideas to the class and create a positive learning environment.
+Through class participation, students will get an opportunity to listen to the perspectives of peers and to inform them of their own views/opinions.
+Participating in the question-answer format of instruction will stimulate independence in thought and action.
+For details, please refer section on "Course Requirements and Grading".

-- Case Presentation.
-Each student team will make one case presentation during the semester.
-Each student in the group must work together in a team for an effective analysis of the cases.
-Students are expected to present the case overview, the issues, and analyses to the entire class.
-In addition to the team effort, each student must individually participate in the research, analysis, development, and delivery of the presentation.
+- ★ Case Presentation.
+Each student team will make one case presentation during the course of the semester.
+Each student in the group must work together in a team for effective analysis of the cases.
+Students are expected to present the case overview, the issues and analyses to the entire class.
+In addition to team effort, each student must individually participate in the research, analysis, development and delivery of the presentation.
 For details, please refer section on "Course Requirements and Grading". - Exams.
 The course includes two non-cumulative exams to formally assess students' knowledge and comprehension.